 Harold was born at Panmure, VIC in 1894 to Charles Hotham Jones(2) and Emily Laura Farrell.
-Harold had two brothers, Percival, who is also remembered in the Avenue and Hotham who is also listed on the Roll of Honour for Bacchus Marsh and District, published in The Bacchus Marsh Express on the 21st of December 1918.
+Harold had two brothers, Percival, who is also remembered in the Avenue and Hotham who is also listed on the Bacchus Marsh & District Roll of Honour, published in The Bacchus Marsh Express on the 21st of December 1918.

-Harold was a clerk(3) when he enlisted in the AIF, 13th Light Horse Regiment,
+Harold was a clerk(3) and an Acting Sergeant in the 29th Light Horse when he enlisted in the AIF, 13th Light Horse Regiment,

 B Squadron on the 22nd of February 1915, aged 20.
 He embarked aboard the HMAT A34 Persic in May, disembarking in Egypt some time later.